aws/sagemaker-python-sdk/doc/amazon_sagemaker_operators_for_kubernetes.rst

    creation using \ ``eksctl``, see `Getting Started with eksctl <https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html>`__.
    It takes 20 to 30 minutes to provision a cluster.

-Permissions Overview
+Permissions overview
 ~~~~~~~~~~~~~~~~~~~~

 The Amazon SageMaker Operators for Kubernetes allow you to manage jobs
 in Amazon SageMaker from your Kubernetes cluster.
 Thus the operators
 will access Amazon SageMaker resources on your behalf.
-Additionally, the
+The
 IAM role that the operator assumes to interact with AWS resources differs
-from the credentials you use to access the Kubernetes cluster and the
+from the credentials you use to access the Kubernetes cluster.
+The
-role that Amazon SageMaker assumes when running your machine learning
+role also differs from the role that Amazon SageMaker assumes when running your machine learning
 jobs.
 The following image explains this design and flow.

 .. image:: ./amazon_sagemaker_operators_for_kubernetes_authentication.png

-Setup and Operator Deployment
+Setup and operator deployment
 -----------------------------

 The following sections describe the steps to setup and deploy the
 operator.

-IAM Role-Based Operator Deployment
+IAM role-based operator deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before you can deploy your operator using an IAM Role, you need to associate an OpenID Connect (OIDC) provider with your IAM role to authenticate with the IAM service.
+Before you can deploy your operator using an IAM role, associate an OpenID Connect (OIDC) provider with your role to authenticate with the IAM service.

 Associate an OpenID Connect Provider to Your Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You need to create an OIDC identity provider for your cluster.
+Create an OIDC identity provider for your cluster.
 If your cluster is managed by EKS, then your cluster will already have an OIDC attached to it.